matiasmb/AbnAmroAssessment/README.md

 - View binding
 - Retrofit
 - Glide
+- Room

 #Foursquare API
 - For this project I use foursquare v3 with places instead of v2 with venues.
 ![](postman-error.png)
 - The main difference there is the property id (now is fsq_id) and the filters that you can provide to the search.

+#Cache strategy
+- This could be better, actually the fetch information from the api is always called inside of networkBoundResource.
+  But if we modify the parameter should fetch we can define our own strategy